 Lambda concurrency and cold starts (cost pitfalls)

 Concurrency and cold starts matter for both latency and cost.
 Cold starts often increase duration, which increases GB-seconds.
-Provisioned concurrency can reduce cold starts, but it adds a baseline “always-on” cost.
-This page explains how to think about the trade-off and what to measure.
+Provisioned concurrency can reduce cold starts, but it adds a baseline "always-on" cost that should be justified by the latency path you are protecting.

 Concurrency model inputs